knights207210/project-of-CG/README.txt

 1. users could observe the water simulation in Forbidden Forest;
 2. users could start fireworks using the wand;
-3. users could go inside the room where basic scene and fire simulation is finished;
+3. users could go inside the room where basic scene and fire simulation is finished( when observe the fire simulation, users could press ‘c’ or ‘C’ to switch off the other light source);
 4. users could change between a night and day mode;
 5. users could go up to view the whole scene.